RaresE/ShopManagement/README.md

 # SVG Editor

 A lightweight web-based SVG editor for creating and customizing basic vector shapes like rectangles, ellipses, and lines.
-Built with pure HTML, CSS, and JavaScript—no frameworks required.
+Built with pure HTML, CSS, and JavaScript.

 ## Features